gjcooper/VAULT/01_articles/heathcote2000power.md

 date: 2000-06-01
 citekey: heathcote2000power
 aliases:
-    - The power law repealed: The case for an exponential law of practice
+    - "The power law repealed: The case for an exponential law of practice"
 ---

 # The power law repealed: The case for an exponential law of practice